Deploy Bastion using Azure CLI

 If you don't already have VMs in your virtual network, you can create a VM using Quickstart: Create a Windows VM, or Quickstart: Create a Linux VM

 You can use any of the following articles, or the steps in the following section, to help you connect to a VM.
-Some connection types require the Bastion Standard SKU.
+Some connection types require the Bastion Standard SKU or higher.

 Connect using the portal